wencruz/ModuleManager/Managing-dynamic-modules.md

 ## Conclusion

 The new features of save game fixing make MM and modding far more flexible.
-Most of the time the behaviour is what you'd expect it to bed, but it's a good idea to have an awareness of these features.
+Most of the time the behaviour is what you'd expect it to be, but it's a good idea to have an awareness of these features.